MrNtAvailable/midi/README.md

 MIDI File -> Tracks -> Event objects

-The Midi File objects init will take a file location and immediatly start the decompression process and output a MidiFile object.
+The readMidiFile() function will take a file location and immediatly start the decompression process and output a MidiFile object.